Father's Day Brunch

 - When everyone has been served, bring the fruit salad to the table if there is any left.
 It’s always nice not to have to get up for seconds.
 Why not give a healthy nudge and make fruit the easy choice.

-End the visit with a family walk or hike and enjoy each other’s company.
+End the visit with a family walk and enjoy each other’s company.